marekzelinka/fso-part12/README.md

   - the dot (.) means that the dockerfile is in this directory
   - Meaning: Docker please build with tag (you may think of the tag as the name of the resulting image.) fs-hello-world the Dockerfile in this directory
 - `docker run -it fs-hello-world bash` - we can overwrite the default CMD command
+- `docker run -p 3123:3000 express-server` - the `-p` flag allows us to open a port from the host machine and direct it to a port in the container
+  - The format is `-p host-port:application-port`

 ### Basic Dockerfile: